moonrepo/moon/docs/workspace.md

 within the toolchain ensures a deterministic environment across any machine (whether a developer, CI, or production machine).

+This setting also houses any configuration for JavaScript, TypeScript, or the related ecosystem.

 > This setting is optional, and will default Node.js to the latest
 > [active LTS version](https://nodejs.org/en/about/releases/) when not defined.